erigones/esdc-docs/user-guide/network/network_nictag.rst

 - internal
 - storage

-.. note:: **external**, **internal**, **storage** logical networks are preconfigured in the *Danube Cloud* system.
+.. note:: **external**, **internal**, **storage** NIC tags are preconfigured in the *Danube Cloud* system.
 However, it is up to the data center administrator to do the proper configuration on the compute nodes.

 .. note:: After installing *Danube Cloud*, it is recommended to configure the **external** NIC tag.
 (Even if it points to the same physical network interface/link aggregation as the **admin** NIC tag.
-If new network interfaces are added to the compute node in the future, it will be easier to just modify the NIC tag mapping, and not the configuration of every logical network).
+If new network interfaces are added to the compute node in the future, it will be easier to just modify the NIC tag mapping, and not the configuration of every virtual network).

 Managing NIC Tags